GoogleCloudPlatform/magic-modules/CI_README.md

-GitHub CI tools for MagicModules and Google Providers
+GitHub CI tools for Magic Modules and Google Providers
 ===

 These tools manage the downstream repositories of [magic-modules](https://github.com/GoogleCloudPlatform/magic-modules), and are collectively referred to as "The Magician".